Masally District: Industry

-In January–December 2015, there was 37366 thousand manats worth of goods and service production in the Masally industry.
-It is more 4,6 % more than the previous year.
-85,1 percent of the total industrial production was goods and 14,9 percent was serviced.
+In January–December 2015, there was 37,366 thousand manats worth of goods and service production in the Masally industry.
+The production was 4.6% higher than that in the previous year.
+85.1% of the total industrial production was goods, with the remaining 14.9% being services.

 Transportation

-In 2015, cargo transportation by automobiles was 2368 thousand ton.
+In 2015, cargo transportation by automobiles was 2,368 thousand ton.
 It is 113 thousand ton more than the previous year.
-Transportation of passengers was 13324 thousand persons, which is 813 thousand people more than the previous years.
-The total worth of transportation was 10832,4 thousand manats in 2015.
+Transportation of passengers was 13,324 thousand persons, which is 813 thousand people more than the previous years.
+The total worth of transportation was 10,832,4 thousand manats in 2015.

 Telecommunication

-In 2015, the total worth of telecommunication services was 1375 thousand manats.
+In 2015, the total worth of telecommunication services was 1,375 thousand manats.
 It is 5.4% more than the previous year.

 Museums

 Museum of History and Local Lore

 The construction of the museum stated in 2014 and completed in 2016.
 The president Ilham Aliyev attended the opening of the museum.
 The museum has an exhibition hall, administrative room, ideological center, fund, and drawing gallery.